NOAA-GSL/GeoFLOW/docs/doxy/user_configuration.md

 ## B. Specify a time-stepping scheme

-  In the current configuration, the time stepping configuration is not "attached" to the PDE solver; it a future version it likely will be, and it will take an arbitrary name.
+  In the current configuration, the time stepping configuration is not "attached" to the PDE solver; in a future version it likely will be, and it will take an arbitrary name.
 For now, this block is called "stepper_props", and contains the following configurable items